starknet-edu/starknetbook/src/ch02-12-foundry-forge.md

     Fuzzer seed: 10426315620495146768
 ```

-All the tests with the string 'test\_' in their test name when through.
+All the tests with the string 'test\_' in their test name went through.

 Another example: To filter and run `test_fuzz_sum` we can partially match the test name with the string 'fuzz_sum' like this: